Private Private Information in Second-Price Auction: Maximum Revenue

-We show that there exists a private private information and an efficient equilibrium in which the seller is able to fully extract bidders' surplus. \wtedit{Our results apply to general symmetric priors.
-To streamline the exposition, we focus in this section on the generic case where the maximum value $\max_i v_i$ variable is nondegenerate.
-The only exception is the boundary case in which $\max_i v_i$ is a constant value across all realizations in $\mathrm{supp}(\lambda)$, which we treat separately.} \footnote{\wtedit{This nondegeneracy assumption is used only to rule out the boundary case in which $\max_i \val_i$ is a constant value on all value profile realizations in $\supp(\valprior)$.
+We show that there exists a private private information and an efficient equilibrium in which the seller is able to fully extract bidders' surplus.
+Our results apply to general symmetric priors.
+To streamline the exposition, we focus in this section on the generic case where the maximum value $\max_i \val_i$ variable is nondegenerate.
+The only exception is the boundary case in which $\max_i \val_i$ is a constant value across all value profile realizations in $\supp(\valprior)$, which we defer this case in the online appendix. \footnote{This nondegeneracy assumption is used only to rule out the boundary case in which $\max_i \val_i$ is a constant value on all value profile realizations in $\supp(\valprior)$.
 This condition is much weaker than full support and is satisfied by essentially any nontrivial symmetric prior.
-In that case, exact full surplus extraction is impossible under {\em any} private private information (while maintaining efficiency), but for every $\varepsilon>0$ we can construct a private private information that preserves efficiency and achieves revenue at least $\optwelfare-\varepsilon$; see \Cref{remark: prior remark}.}} \begin{theorem} There exists an information structure $\inforstructure$ and an efficient equilibrium $\bidstrategyprofile$ such that (i) the information $\inforstructure$ is private private; (ii) the seller extracts full surplus, that is, $\Rev(\inforstructure, \bidstrategyprofile) = \optwelfare$. \end{theorem}
+In that case, exact full surplus extraction is impossible under {\em any} private private information (while maintaining efficiency), but for every $\varepsilon>0$ we can construct a private private information that preserves efficiency and achieves revenue at least $\optwelfare-\varepsilon$; \wtedit{see the discussions in \Cref{remark: prior remark} in online appendix.}} \begin{theorem} There exists an information structure $\inforstructure$ and an efficient equilibrium $\bidstrategyprofile$ such that (i) the information $\inforstructure$ is private private; (ii) the seller extracts full surplus, that is, $\Rev(\inforstructure, \bidstrategyprofile) = \optwelfare$. \end{theorem}

+\wtresedit{It is useful to compare above results with \citet{BHMSW-22}, who also study seller-optimal information disclosure in a second-price auction.
+Their analysis focuses on an environment with independent-private values (IPV) and restricts each bidder's signal to depend only on her own valuation.
+Under these restrictions, bidders' signals are independent (and thus are private private).
+However, in their setting, full surplus extraction under an efficient allocation is not generally attainable. \Cref{thm:pripri max rev} shows that the source of this limitation is not signal independence per se.
+In our setting, bidders' signals must be independent ex ante, but each signal may be coupled with the entire valuation profile.
+This additional flexibility is sufficient to align the efficient allocation with zero bidder surplus.
+Thus, signal independence alone does not guarantee positive bidder surplus; what matters is whether independence is combined with the stronger restriction that each bidder's information depends only on her own valuation.